 On the contrary, not all medieval poems are lengthy and daunting to read.
 Here’s a list of short medieval poems that are quite interesting to read.

-Medieval Love Poems revolved around courtly love and it has introduced the culture of romance and love to the middle ages.
+Medieval Love Poems revolved around courtly love and it introduced the culture of romance and love to the middle ages.
 This phenomenon has spread throughout Europe and caused a shift in literature and social traditions.

 Medieval Poetry was very diverse as there are several influences, not only limited to language.
-Medieval Poems, especially in creative medieval literature, flourished more in vernacular language as these were the most easy to understand for medieval people.
+Medieval Poems, especially in creative medieval literature, flourished more in vernacular language as these were the easiest to understand for medieval people.